willhowes/makers_portfolio_and_notes/week_1.md

   * That in is good practice to wrap collections (an array being a type of collection) where possible.
 A collection is wrapped when it has a:
     * STATE - the array is internal to the class.
 It will hold things, and we can manipulate it as the program runs.
     * BEHAVIOUR - the methods that interact with the internal array.
+  * Singles Responsibility Principal.
+A method should do one thing only.
+If it does more than one, refactor using additional methods.

 2. Further TDD practice to reinforce following a slow a methodical process. -60mins